What is denim fabric: Exploring this ionic fabric

 The weave of denim fabric is similar to velvet.
 Also, it has a permanent wrinkled appearance making it more appealing for jackets and skirts.

-4. Stretch denim
+4. Stretch denim fabric

 With this type of denim, cotton is mixed with spandex or similar elastomer.
 The resulting fabric is more stretcher, so it is commonly used in firm-fitting applications like skinny jeans.